The Great Bear Rainforest Agreements

 The Great Bear Rainforest is considered the last great temperate rainforest on Earth.
-The 64,000 square kilometers of pristine ancient coastal forest boast some of Canada’s largest Sitka Spruce and Western Red Cedar trees, some dating more than 1000 years old.
+The 64,000 square kilometres of pristine ancient coastal forest boasts some of Canada’s largest Sitka spruce and Western red cedar trees, some dating more than 1,000 years old.

-The varied topography of the area ranges from high mountain slopes to fjords, estuaries, intertidal pools and meadows interspersed between lush ancient forests.
-It is home to an even wider range of species from grizzly bears, Black Bears – including the iconic Spirit bear, a genetic variation of the black bear – salmon, wolves, and a multitude of birds and microspecies on which they feed.
+The varied topography of the area ranges from high mountain slopes to fjords, estuaries, intertidal pools and meadows interspersed with lush ancient forests.
+It is home to an even wider range of species from grizzly bears, Black Bears – including the iconic Spirit bear, a genetic variation of the black bear – salmon, wolves, and a multitude of birds and microscopic species on which they feed.